jantman/python-wifi-survey-heatmap/README.rst

 A Python application for Linux machines to perform WiFi site surveys and present the results as a heatmap overlayed on a floorplan.

-This is very rough, very alpha code.
+This is rather rough "beta" code.
 The heatmap generation code is roughly based on `Beau Gunderson's MIT-licensed wifi-heatmap code <https://github.com/beaugunderson/wifi-heatmap>`_.

+Many thanks to `DL6ER <https://github.com/DL6ER>`__ who contributed a massive amount of improvements to this project.

 Quick start
 -----------